 Batting in cold weather can really enhance the sting factor.
 Having a good pair of cold weather batting gloves is the best way to reduce, or even eliminate this problem.

 Also, I always keep the batting glove on my non throwing hand under my mitt.
 I don’t recommend wearing the batting glove on your throwing hand as this usually leads to throwing errors.
 I have seen some thermal fielding gloves, but I haven’t had a chance to try any as of yet.
 The hand warmer pack usually does the trick.

 The Franklin cold weather batting gloves that you see in the image are the batting gloves we use throughout the cold months.
 Assuming the kids can keep track of them, we can usually get at least 2 seasons out of a pair.

 We have tried other cold weather batting gloves, but on a price vs features basis the Franklin gloves come out on top.
-They usually run around $18 – $30, depending on size, and come in a wide variety of colors to choose from.

 You can click on the button below for the latest prices and to check out the different colors.